cap-ntu/iTCM-Datasets/README.md

 # iTCM-Datasets

-This research proposes to develop online thermal comfort models via a deep-learning approach and apply them to behavioral studies to drive “greener, smarter and healthier buildings” in the tropics (e.g., Singapore).
+These datasets are collected for the GBIC project to conduct research about indoor human thermal comfort.
+The GBIC research project proposes to develop online thermal comfort models via a deep-learning approach and apply them to behavioral studies to drive “greener, smarter and healthier buildings” in the tropics (e.g., Singapore).
 Leveraging privacy-preserving data analytics over information acquired from smartphone crowdsourcing and in-situ wearables measurements, the project plans to develop and validate an integrative, economical and scalable thermal comfort management system.

 ## Metadata